Non-abelian Hodge correspondence over singular K\"ahler spaces: Introduction

 \begin{theorem} Let \(X\) be a projective klt variety of dimension \(n\) with \(K_X\) big.
 The following orbifold Miyaoka-Yau type inequality holds:

-If equality holds, then the canonical model \(X_{\mathrm{can}}\) of \(X\) is a singular quotient of a projective manifold \(Y\) that is covered by the unit ball \(\mathbb{B}^n\). \end{theorem}
+If equality in \eqref{equa-MY} holds, then the canonical model \(X_{\mathrm{can}}\) of \(X\) is a singular quotient of a projective manifold \(Y\) that is covered by the unit ball \(\mathbb{B}^n\). \end{theorem}

-The inequality (1.8) was established in the recent work \cite{IJZ25}---a result that is new even in the smooth case.
+The inequality (1.8) was established in the recent work \cite{IJZ25}--a result that is new even in the smooth case.
 Here \(\langle K_X^{n-2}\rangle\) denotes the non-pluripolar product; the precise definition of the intersection number appearing in (1.8) is given in \cite[Section~4.1]{IJZ25}.
-Together with the very recent preprint \cite{Jinnouchi25-2}---which proves that for a \(K\)-stable projective klt variety with big anti-canonical divisor, the Miyaoka-Yau type equality forces its canonical model to be a singular quotient of \(\mathbb{P}^n\)---these results confirm that the inequality \eqref{equa-MY} developed in \cite{IJZ25} provides an effective criterion for projective klt varieties with big canonical or anti-canonical divisors.
+Together with the very recent preprint \cite{Jinnouchi25-2}---which proves that for a \(K\)-stable projective klt variety with big anti-canonical divisor, the Miyaoka-Yau type equality forces its anti-canonical model to be a singular quotient of \(\mathbb{P}^n\)---these results confirm that the inequality \eqref{equa-MY} developed in \cite{IJZ25} provides an effective criterion for projective klt varieties with big canonical or anti-canonical divisors, and completes the picture